 Who Was William Morris?

-William Morris (1834-1896) is arguably one of the greatest men of the Victorian, or any, age.
-Born in Walthamstow, Morris enjoyed a privileged and idyllic childhood with his eight siblings and spent numerous hours exploring the nearby Epping Forest as well as reading profusely.
+William Morris (1834-1896) is arguably one of the greatest men of the Victorian, or any age.
+Born in Walthamstow, Morris enjoyed a privileged and idyllic childhood.
+He had eight siblings and spent numerous hours exploring the nearby Epping Forest as well as reading profusely.
 This early love of literature and the natural world would permeate his later work.

-Morris attended Exeter College, Oxford with the intention of a future career with the church which was also the aim of his fellow student Edward Burne-Jones.
+Morris attended Exeter College, Oxford with the intention of a future career with the church.
+This was also the aim of his fellow student Edward Burne-Jones.
 However, the two friends ultimately rejected the priesthood, deciding to dedicate their lives to art instead.
 After an architectural apprenticeship, Morris moved briefly into the fine arts before pursuing his dream of establishing an artistic fellowship.
-Morris, Marshall, Faulkner & Company was founded in 1861 with the ambitious aim of providing a tasteful alternative to the mass-produced, poorly made products of the Industrial Revolution.
+Morris, Marshall, Faulkner & Company was founded in 1861.
+The aim was to provide an alternative to the mass-produced, poorly made products of the Industrial Revolution.
 Renamed Morris & Company in 1875, under Morris’s sole ownership, the company profoundly influenced interior design of the era, with Morris and his colleagues designing wallpaper, textiles, furniture and stained glass windows.
 Morris & Company traded until 1940, its longevity a testament to the enduring popularity of Morris’s beautiful designs.

 What Drew Morris to Hammersmith?